 The attempt at a two-race platform, comprised of Texas & New Jersey, did not consider these issues.
-It remains to be seen if the proposed race at Dolphin Stadium in Miami & Texas combination can?
+It remains to be seen if the Florida & Texas combination with a proposed race at Dolphin Stadium Miami can?

 The Texas & New Jersey combination was an attempt at realizing, in part, 7 concepts of the U.S. Grand Prix at Jones Beach proposal:

 Manhattan, the media capital, and the pure magic of Jones Beach, with American centric circuit and race visibility, have the combined ability to achieve all these objectives and provide F1 a sustainable future by:

 Then, repeating this unparalleled, cumulative support cycle from New York year after year, not only for the benefit of the North American races but for all F1 races.

 Effectively keeping America connected to Formula One and it's races around the world, and the world, connected to F1's presence in Manhattan, Jones Beach, and Austin, Texas.

 After 60 years of F1 in America, the realization of a two-race platform by F1 requires everything possible to ensure the highest probability of success.